• Skip to main content

 Most popular sites

-Xiongse Temple, also known as “Nyiphu Shugseb Nunnery“, is located in Nyibu Redui Village, on the hillside on the south bank of the Lhasa River with an altitude of more than 4100 meters.
-The airport highway can reach here.
+Xiongse Temple, also known as “Nyiphu Shugseb Nunnery“, is located in Nyibu Redui Village, on the hillside on the south bank of Lhasa River with an altitude of more than 4100 meters.
+The airport highway passes by.
 It is about 43 kilometers away from Lhasa city and 44 kilometers away from Qushui Town.
 The main offering Buddha of Xiongse Temple is Padmasambhava.
 It is the only temple with living Buddha in Qushui County, and one of the largest nunnery in Tibet.
 It was restored and reopened in 1984, and its building are all well preserved.

 Geography and climate

-Qushui County is located in the southwest of Lhasa City, on the wide valley of Qushui where the lower reaches of the Lhasa River meets the middle reaches of the Yarlung Zangbo River.
-The county is 68 kilometers long from east to west, 40 kilometers wide from north to south, with a total area of 1,680 square kilometers.
+Qushui County is located in the southwest of Lhasa City, on the wide valley of Qushui where the lower reaches of Lhasa River meets the middle reaches of Yarlung Zangbo River.
+The county is 68 kilometers from east to west, 40 kilometers from north to south, with a total area of 1,680 square kilometers.

-The landform of Qushui County is mostly flat.
-The lowest elevation of the valley is 3501 meters, and the highest peak is 5895 meters.
-The whole terrain is slightly higher in the east and west, and the intersection of the Lhasa and Yarlung Zangbo rivers in the middle is lower.
+The land of Qushui County is mostly flat.
+The lowest elevation is 3501 meters, and the highest peak is 5895 meters.
+The whole terrain is slightly higher in east and west, and the intersection of Lhasa and Yarlung Zangbo rivers in the middle is the lowest spot

-A branch of the Nyainqentanglha Mountain runs to the north of Qushui County,and on its southern slope, 7 meandering streams with length of 5-20 kilometers long flow and merge into the Lhasa River and the Yarlung Zangbo River.
+A branch of Nyainqentanglha Mountain runs to the north of Qushui County,and on its southern slope, 7 meandering streams with length of 5-20 kilometers long flow and merge into Lhasa River and Yarlung Zangbo River.

 Population and ethnicity